 Can Odoo ERP Integrate with Custom-Built or Third-Party Systems?

-The short answer is yes!
+Yes – this is one of Odoo’s biggest strengths.
 Odoo is built on a modular, open-source framework.
 It’s designed to connect with external software through RESTful APIs, XML-RPC, or webhooks, which basically allow real-time communication between Odoo and other platforms.
 If your current system can send or receive data through an API, database, or even CSV export, it can likely be integrated with Odoo.

 The real advantage is that Odoo doesn’t just “import data”, it can automate workflows across systems.
 For example, when a customer places an order in your custom app, Odoo can automatically create a sales order, update stock, and generate an invoice all in one flow.